-Ask individual pupils to answer the question: 'What did you buy last week in the shop?'
+Ask individual pupils to answer the question: 'What did you buy when you last went to the shop?'

 Ask them to answer using the starter phrase: 'When I went to the shop I bought...'

 Write on the chalkboard two or three of the sentences that they say, and ask the pupils to read them out loud.